Securities

 But if upcoming earnings fail to impress, the downside could be sharp.

-Long term, however, the AI trend is still intact.
+Long term, however, the AI trend remains intact if execution keeps up with expectation velocity.

 Is AMD Stock Overvalued Right Now?